 However, the situation is different when Artificial Intelligence is used to deal with high-skilled positions like logistics planners.
 That’s where Augmented Intelligence enters the scene.
-By combining human intelligence with AI, companies can save time, reduce operating expenses, and eliminate manual errors, while human employees can focus more on analytical and complex duties.
+By combining human intelligence with processes automated by AI, companies can save time, reduce operating expenses, and eliminate manual errors, while human employees can focus more on analytical and complex duties.
 In this article, we will uncover what exactly Augmented Intelligence is and how it can enhance logistics planning capabilities.

 Current Limitations of Logistics Planning in Excel

 A logistics planner is not a trivial or repetitive job, but a position that requires a lot of knowledge and experience about what works and what doesn’t in the industry.
 These employees need to understand complex customer requirements, business rules, and exceptions, handle data quality issues, and much more.
 Their job also often involves using common sense, which is not the strongest trait of Artificial Intelligence, let alone more fundamental questions about responsibility when AI makes a mistake – is the developer responsible, the dispatcher that used the AI’s suggestion or the manager who implemented the system?
 Therefore, in its current state, it is best that Artificial Intelligence technologies focus on empowering such high-skilled employees instead of trying to replace them.